Cut Bank (film)

-Synopsis
+Plot

 As reclusive taxidermist Derby Milton looks out a window at his mailbox, local mail carrier Georgie Wits gathers up items for his route, including a decorative lunchbox addressed to Milton.
 Meanwhile, in a rapeseed field, Dwayne McLaren and his girlfriend Cassandra Steeley film a promotional spot for the town of Cut Bank, Montana, in preparation for Cassandra's upcoming performance in a local beauty pageant.
 As Dwayne films Cassandra, Georgie's mail truck comes into view.
 Georgie exits the truck and is approached by a large man who shoots him.
 Dwayne and Cassandra hide while he films the attack.
 The man fires a second shot into Georgie, picks up his body, and loads it into the mail truck.

 Dwayne and Cassandra report what happened to her father Stan.
 Sheriff Vogel arrives and views the tape, which presents him with Cut Bank's first murder case.
 The next day, Dwayne leaves a copy of the video at the local post office, where the postmaster has filled out an application for Dwayne to receive the six-figure reward offered for providing evidence of violence against a postal worker.
 US Postal Inspector Joe Barrett arrives in Cut Bank to inspect the body and confirm the reward for Dwayne.
 Georgie's murderer destroys the mail truck and puts the undelivered mail in a storage container, including the parcel for Milton.
 At a trailer in a junkyard, where Georgie is hiding, he pays the man, who is a mute Native American named Match.

 Milton inquires at the post office about his parcel.
 When informed about Georgie's murder, he visits the scene of the crime and notes the large boot print left at the scene.
 He visits a local shoe store and identifies Match as the source of the print.
 Milton drives to Match's home and asks for his mail.
 Match refuses to answer, they fight, and Milton kills Match.